Dasharo/docs/docs/variants/qemu_q35/overview.md

   (UEFI) for the QEMU Emulator Q35 Machine type.
 * [Test matrix](test-matrix.md) - describes the validation scope used during the Dasharo firmware validation procedure.
-* [Development](development.md) - describes information for running Dasharo
-  OVMF in QEMU Q35 machine and for Dasharo Developers.
 * [Initial deployment](initial-deployment.md) - QEMU is an emulation
   environment and not real hardware thus firmware deployment is not applicable.